Vanilla Pudding Cinnamon Rolls with Cream Cheese Frosting

 - 1 teaspoon salt

 - 6 to 7 cups (852 to 994 g) all-purpose flour

 - 1 cup (227 g) butter, softened to room temperature

 - 4 teaspoons cinnamon

 - 8 ounces (227 g) cream cheese

 - ½ cup (113 g) butter, softened to room temperature

 - 2-3 tablespoons milk

 - In a small bowl combine water, yeast and sugar.
 Stir until dissolved.
 Set aside.

-- In large bowl, take pudding mix and prepare according to package directions.
+- In a large bowl (or in the bowl of a stand mixer fitted with the dough hook), take pudding mix and prepare according to package directions.
 Add butter, eggs and salt.
 Mix well.
 Then add yeast mixture.
 Blend.

 - Roll out the dough on a lightly greased or floured surface to about 34 X 21 inches in size.
 Take 1 cup soft butter and spread over surface.

-- In bowl, mix 2 cups brown sugar and 4 teaspoons cinnamon.
-Sprinkle over the top.
+- For the filling: in a small bowl, mix together brown sugar and cinnamon.
+Sprinkle over the top of the buttered dough.
 Roll up very tightly.
 With knife put a notch every 1 1/2 inches.
 Cut with thread or serrated knife.

-- Place on lightly greased cookie sheet 1 inch apart.
+- Place on lightly greased cookie sheet about an inch apart.
 Cover and let rise until double again.

 - Bake at 350 degrees for 15-20 minutes.
 Remove when they start to turn golden (don’t overbake).
 Frost warm rolls with cream cheese frosting (combine butter and cream cheese and mix well, then add vanilla and sugar and mix again, then add milk for desired consistency).